karlesleith/SimulatedAnnealingUsingPlayFairCypher/README.md

 # SimulatedAnnealingUsingPlayFairCypher
 Continious Assessment relating to "Artificial Intelligence" module, Final Year of Hons Software Development

+During this module, The project required for us is to develop a "CypherBreaker" program that is able to crack a PlayFair cypher using a process called "Simulated Annealing".

 ## Project URL : https://github.com/karlesleith/SimulatedAnnealingUsingPlayFairCypher

  ![Screenshot](https://github.com/karlesleith/SimulatedAnnealingUsingPlayFairCypher/blob/master/ScreenShots/CipherBreaker.PNG)